spcourse/sp2/index.md

 ## Acknowledgements

-This course has been designed by Martijn Stegeman, Simon Pauw, Tim Doolan, and Ivo van Vulpen.
+This course has been designed by Martijn Stegeman, Simon Pauw, Tim Doolan.

 This work is partially based on many great programming resources that have been published as Open Courseware under a [Creative Commons license](https://creativecommons.org).
 The resulting work itself is also published under the <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a> <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
 Feel free to re-use!
 If you would like to use the work commercially, please send an e-mail for arranging a license.